 - DropBox - offering free Dropbox Business and HelloSign Enterprise subscriptions for 3 months to nonprofits and NGOs focused on fighting COVID-19.
 If you are an organization working to stop the virus or provide relief, apply here.

 - LogisticsManagement - Librestream Onsight platform remote expert app free.
-This allows remote work to maintain the benefit of in-person meetings (content markup, shared visual/audio, and more).
+This allows remote workers to maintain the benefit of in-person meetings (content markup, shared visual/audio, and more).
+Register here.

 - Apply for SharedWork, a smart alternative to layoffs

 - NEW Here is a great video explanation.

 - Temporary layoffs: Standby for up to 8 weeks, partial employment status or furlough

 - Job search or retraining through Dislocated Worker program

 - File a Worker Adjustment and Retraining Notice (WARN)

 - Guidance from Zippia: How the American worker can survive financially during the next 3 months -- helpful guidance article that includes job links for both remote and local work